AlexWetzel/ClickyGame/README.md

 -Click each character portrait to win.

--Clicking a portrait will shuffle each portrait's position
+-Clicking a portrait will shuffle each portrait's position.

--Clicking a portrait twice will reset the game
+-Clicking a portrait twice will reset the game.